Kyle-Stanford1612/Python-Tableau-EULungCancer-Project/README.md

 ## Tools Used:

-● **Python:** Scripts were written in Jupyter notebook to conduct data cleaning, data wrangling, and various analyses to uncover relationships and patterns within the data
+● **Python:** Scripts were written in Jupyter notebook to conduct data cleaning, data wrangling, and various analyses to uncover relationships and patterns within the data.

 ● **Tableau:** Tableau was utilised to illustrate and report on findings made throughout the project.
 Key insights, limitations, and future steps have been detaled in the conclusion.

 ● **Excel:** On occasion, Excel was utilised to wrangle the data and simplify the process of creating certain visualisations in Tableau.

 ## Final Product: